 Not sure if you qualify?
 Drop us a line, we try to be as generous as possible.

-If you're coming from out of town, there are many hotel and serviced apartment style accommodation options in Sydney, a short train trip, or walk from ATP.
+If you're coming from out of town, there are many hotel and serviced apartment style accomodation options in Darling Harbour, and otherwise close by.

 Praise for past Web Directions events